Troubleshooting¶

 [FT-SDK]SyncTaskManager com.demo D Sync Success-[code:200,response:]

-It is recommended to turn off this configuration when releasing the Release version
+It is recommended to disable this configuration when releasing the Release version

 ft-plugin Debug Mode¶

-You can enable the debug logs of the Plugin through the following configuration.
-After enabling, you can find the [FT-Plugin]
+You can enable Plugin debug logs through the following configuration.
+After enabling, you can find [FT-Plugin]

 output logs.
 Use this to view the Plugin ASM writing situation.

-It is recommended to turn off this configuration when releasing the Release version
+It is recommended to disable this configuration when releasing the Release version

 SDK Internal Logs Converted to Cache Files¶